B-i-x/ECE-569/midterm/quiz.md

 **Professor Explanation:** constant memory variables are allocated to the grid.
 So, the number of versions is 1.

+**Explanation:** all 800 thread blocks are one 1 sm in this case.
+So, the number of versions is 1.

 ---

 ## Question 5